MY NEXT SWIM - NORTH CHANNEL U.K 19 AUGUST 2019

-MY CURRENT GOAL - TRIPLE CROWN OF OPEN WATER SWIMMING
+MY TRIPLE CROWN OF OPEN WATER SWIMMING AWARDED 2018

 The World Open Water Swimming Association presents the Triple Crown of Open Water Swimming to those with authenticated completion of three famous marathon swims; the English Channel between England and France, the Catalina Channel in Southern California USA, and around Manhattan Island in New York USA.
-I swam the English Channel on 8 July 2014 (11 hours, 22 minutes), the Catalina Channel USA on 19 July 2017 ( 11 hours , 18 minutes) and will swim Manhattan Island on 8 September 2018.
-After that I will do the remaining five marathon swims for the Oceans Seven starting with the North Channel between Ireland and Scotland on 19 August 2019.
+I swam the English Channel on 8 July 2014 (11 hours, 22 minutes), the Catalina Channel USA on 19 July 2017 ( 11 hours , 18 minutes) 20 Bridges Manhattan Island on 8 September 2018 (7 hours, 28 minutes coming third overall).
+I am the 198th person to receive the Triple Crown of World Open Water Swimming.
+My next challenge is to do the remaining five marathon swims for the Oceans Seven starting with the North Channel between Ireland and Scotland on 19 August 2019.

 MY CATALINA CHANNEL SWIM / 19 JULY 2017

 This is the channel between Santa Catalina Island and Los Angeles, California, USA.
 32.3km (21 mi).
 15 - 16C.
 First swum in January 1927, less than 500 successful soloists have made the swim since then.
 A particular challenge of this swim is that it is swum at night to avoid the blustery winds that dog the route through the day.
 I completed the Catalina Channel swim in 11 hours 18 minutes, on the night of 19 July 2017 with pilot Dave Harvey on board the Pacific Jewel with my support crew.